Vital business information includes your customer database, marketing materials and financial records. It is key to the success of your company.

 Your legal obligations

-- The Act aims to ensure personal privacy, by giving individuals rights with regards to the information organisations store about them.
+- The GDPR aims to ensure personal privacy, by giving individuals rights with regards to the information organisations store about them.

-- If you hold personal information, you will probably have to register with the Information Commissioner’s Office.
+- If you hold personal information, you will probably have to pay a fee to the Information Commissioner’s Office.

-- There are some exceptions to this, but registration is straightforward.
+- There are some exceptions to this, but the process is straightforward.

-You can get more information about the Data Protection Act
+You can get more information about the GDPR

 - Find out about your data protection obligations from the Information Commissioner’s Office.